Feodorovskaya Church

-The church became a popular site for burials of leading churchmen, Georgian and Imeretian royalty, and other elite members of Saint Petersburg society.
+The church became a popular site for burials of leading churchmen, Georgian royalty, and other elite members of Saint Petersburg society.
 In 1891 an extension was opened, and also consecrated as a separate church, in the name of Saint Isidore of Pelusium.
 Over the next twenty-five years, around 150 burials took place.
 The churches were closed in 1931, during the Soviet period, and allocated to various organisations.
 The church served as a dormitory and office space.
 Almost all of the graves were destroyed during this period, with the exception of two that were transferred to one of the lavra's cemeteries.
 The church was returned to the monastery officials in 1996 and underwent a complex restoration, being re-consecrated in 2018.